(2024)

 02.2 Observations, to Implications, to Iterations

-Following homeowner testing, using notes and recordings from the testing sessions, I worked together with 2 the UX researchers to produce a findings report.
+Following homeowner testing, using notes and recordings from the testing sessions, I worked together with 2 other UX researchers to produce a findings report.

 High Priority